jabhishek/react-app/README.md

 ### Todos
 1. More test coverage
 2. Using redux for storing the filters too.
 Redux is a bit of an overkill at the moment, but keeping it will help scale the app well in future.
-3. Some refactoring
+3. Handle Grouping by Month better
-4. Handle Grouping by Month better
+4. Refactor webpack configs to reduce repetitive configs (DRY).